proquito/proquito.github.io/index.md

-## Welcome to Proquito's GitHub Page
+## Welcome to Tlou Ramapuputla's GitHub Page

 This is where you can find some of my Data science projects, from regression to classification